mdboop/kaeru/README.md

 ## How can I get it?

 It will be available for free in the chrome store very shortly.
-Right now, you can use it as an unpacked extension. by following the steps in Development.
+Right now, you can use it as an unpacked extension by following the steps in Development.

 ## Using it